private-octopus/picoquic/README.md

 These are all incompatible changes, and the developers will have to implement and test them before the IETF meeting in Singapore.
 All these changes are now implemented in Picoquic, which supports the version 0xFF00007.
-But we still need to do some interoperability test!
+We have managed already to demonstrate interoperability with two implementations of draft-07: nghttp2 and winquic.

 ## Further milestones